vakeelkhan4100/javascript/arrayTest.md

 ```

-### Que6.
+### Que 6.
 Write a function that takes an array of numbers and returns a new array that only contains the even numbers from the original array.

 ```
  let arr = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10];